 Center for Behavioral Health and Accessibility has trained professionals available to discuss, in a private setting, the incident, help the survivor decide which reporting options are best, and make referrals to the appropriate support services.
 Support is provided to facilitate reporting the assault.
 Assistance is available in contacting the appropriate offices regarding changes in academic and living situations.
 Faculty, staff, friends, and family are encouraged to contact the Center for Behavioral Health and Accessibility to report assaults, to seek information and support, and to express concerns.
 There is no charge for any of these services.

-The Campus Violence Prevention Program provides confidential support to inform students of their rights regarding reporting instances of violence and ensures access to counseling, victim advocacy, legal assistance, and supportive services available on campus and in the community.
-If you or someone you know has experienced sexual assault or interpersonal violence, a confidential advocate is available 24/7 to assist with resources for support by contacting the Campus Violence Prevention Program.
+Equity Initiatives provides confidential support to inform students of their rights regarding reporting instances of violence and ensures access to counseling, victim advocacy, legal assistance, and supportive services available on campus and in the community.
+If you or someone you know has experienced sexual assault or interpersonal violence, a confidential advocate is available 24/7 to assist with resources for support by contacting Equity Initiatives.

 Obtaining a Police Report